News from the Park and Forest

 Rubbish that is generated from purchases on site – Visitor Centre gift shop, restaurant, ice cream kiosk, go ape shop, railway gift shop and kiosks – can be returned to these outlets and is recycled where possible.
 However, visitors bringing picnic, barbeque and other rubbish to the site are asked to take their rubbish home, just as they would if they were visiting any other area of countryside where bins aren’t provided.

 Bins, however often they are emptied, are unsightly, can smell, attract wasps and vermin and be dangerous to wildlife.

 To empty bins vehicles are necessary, compromising visitor peace and safety.

 Eight dog bins are provided in the Forest (see map leaflet).

 Nappy bins are provided in the family toilets.

 Out on the Play Trail the Snake Pit has been replaced with a larger more exciting version by the original artist Andy Frost.
 Wibbly Wobble has replaced the Webs structure.
-The Funnel Trap has been removed to make way for an exciting new structure later in the year.
+The Funnel Trap has been removed to make way for the new Hawk House structure.

 We’re working hard to improve the forest and everything it has to offer.
 When you pay for car parking at Moors Valley you’re making a direct contribution to that work – which includes new play structures like this – so thank you, we couldn’t do it without you.